hlisu/gp2_election_2020/README.md

 # Overview

 This repo contains code and data for forecasting the US 2020 presidential election.
-It was created by Jiaxiang Miao, Xingyu Yu and Haili Su.
+It was created by Haili Su and Xingyu Yu.
 The purpose is to create a report that summarizes the results of a statistical model that we built for forecasting.
 Some data are unable to be shared publicly.
 The way to get them is detailed below.
 The sections of this repo are: inputs, outputs, scripts.

 Inputs contain data that are unchanged from their original.
 We use two datasets: